 Crazy Bread: Master Dough for Everything is a basic yeast dough that can be made into many different recipes.
-No kneading and no machine, this magic dough is great for any recipe that starts with a yeast dough.
+With no kneading and no machine, this magic dough is great for any recipe that starts with yeast dough.

 Crazy Bread: Master Dough for Everything

-This recipe yields: 2 thin pizzas or 1 thick crust pizza, 1 focaccia bread loaf, 1 cheese breadsticks, 8 to 10 cinnamon rolls or pretzels, or 10 to 12 dinner rolls.
+This recipe yields: 2 thin pizzas or 1 thick crust pizza, 1 focaccia bread loaf, 1 cheese breadstick, 8 to 10 cinnamon rolls or pretzels, or 10 to 12 dinner rolls.

 You can also keep it in your fridge for up to 3 days.